-3 Stephen C. Lee, (white:) "Murder."
+3. Stephen C. Lee, (white:) "Murder."
 Found guilty, and sentenced to be hung.
 Sentence remitted by reviewing officer on the ground that malice was not proved.

 4. Joseph Corpening, (white:) "Assault with intent to kill."
-Found guilty of "shooting with intent to maim."
-Sentence five hundred dollars' fine and to be hung.
-Sentence mitigated to one year's hard labor.
+Found guilty of "shooting with intent' to maim."
+Sentence five hundred dollars' fine and

 5. George A. Pitts, J. A. Propst, William Ristler, Alfred Sitaker, Thomas Williford, Gibson Kline, and Dwight Russell, (white:) "Riot and assault and battery."
-Pitts, Propst, Ristler, Williford, and Sitaker found guilty, fined, and imprisoned; Kline and Russell acquitted
+Pitts, Propst, Ristler, Williford, and Sitaker found guilty, fined, and imprisoned; Kline and Russell acquitted.

-6. Shock, (colored:) "Rape on colored girl."
+6. Shock, (c lored !)
+"Rape on colored girl."
 Finding, guilty; sentenced